Rose Winter Protection

 |

-Winter is a difficult season for roses.
-Rapid temperature changes, sometimes as much as 20-30° F degrees in 24 hours, is very hard on plants.
-Unseasonably warm temperatures in January and February, along with repeated freezing and thawing of the soil can do a lot of damage.
+Winter can be difficult for roses.
+Rapid temperature swings - sometimes as much as 20-30° F degrees in 24 hours - coupled with wind, dryness and cold is very hard on plants.
 What can you do this fall to help your roses make it through winter with less damage and grow well next year?
 Here are some simple steps.

-Image of frost on rose buds.
-Prevent water stress, or help repair summer water stress, by continuing to water your plants until the ground freezes.
-In the last few years, the soil has not frozen until late December or early January, so this means continuing to water your rose even after they are dormant.
-Soak plants to a depth of 8-12 inches, every 2-3 weeks while they are still growing and once a month after they are dormant.
+Repair summer water stress by continuing to water your plants until the ground freezes.
+Often the soil has not frozen until late December or early January, so this means continuing to water your rose even after they are dormant.
+Using hoses and sprinklers, soak plants to a depth of 8-12 inches, every 2-3 weeks while they are still growing and once a month after they are dormant.

 Apply a dormant spray of horticultural oil to smother overwintering insect eggs and fungal spores.